longhorn/longhorn-tests/docs/content/manual/release-specific/v1.2.0/test-backing-image-upload.md

 ### Upload via Rancher URI
 <sup>Related issue: [3129](https://github.com/longhorn/longhorn/issues/3129) with fix in Longhorn v1.3.0+</sup>
-1. With Rancher v2.6.x create a cluster and install Longhorn
+1. With Rancher v2.6.x create a cluster and install Longhorn from *Apps & Marketplace*
    - or import an existing cluster with Longhorn installed
-2. Go into the cluster
+2. Open the cluster from Cluster Explorer via Rancher UI
-3. Click Longhorn from the Rancher menu, the sidebar on the left
+3. Open Longhorn from the Cluster Explorer navigation menu
 4. Click on the Longhorn app to open the UI
    - An example URL: <small>`https://rancer.server.domain/k8s/clusters/CLUSTER-ID/api/v1/namespaces/longhorn-system/services/http:longhorn-frontend:80/proxy/#/backingImage`</small>
 5. Create a new backing image with **Upload From Local**